webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

 * In the backend code
 ** <s>Accept <tt>GET</tt> requests with a "sessionToken" query parameter</s>
-** '''Accept <tt>POST</tt> requests with a  "recoveryPayload" member''' ** '''If the payload makes any sense, continue'''
-** Pass the <s>"sessionToken"</s> '''"recoveryPayload"''' string to an off-the-band HTTP call to the profile server ** Read a JSON object with the user data
+** '''Accept <tt>POST</tt> requests with a  "recoveryPayload" member''' ** '''Unpack the "recoveryPayload" data using the shared secret key.
+If the payload makes any sense, continue''' ** Pass the <s>"sessionToken"</s> '''"recoveryPayload"''' string to an off-the-band HTTP call to the profile server ** Read a JSON object with the user data
 ** Create a session without further validation